bartkowiakdaria/datavisualization/README.md

 ---

-## Project 2: The Impact of Remote Work on Mental Health
+## Project 2: The Impact of Type of Work on Mental Health

-A data visualization project exploring how **remote work affects mental well-being**.
+A data visualization project exploring how **remote work affects mental well-being**, is it better for mental health than on-site work?
-The analysis uses **ggplot2** to present correlations between remote work and stress levels.
+The analysis uses **ggplot2** to present correlations between type of work and stress levels and many more.